 “Age never caught up with Florent Schmitt — neither in his creative genius nor in his need to explore new horizons …

 Schmitt will remain the essential link between the music of yesterday and that of tomorrow.
-For a composer who never sought it, it is his claim to immortality.”
+For a composer who never sought it, this is his claim to immortality.”

 Likewise, there are many more solo instrumentalists and chamber groups programming Schmitt’s music in the concert hall and on recordings.